If this bill passes, there may be no place for transgender kids in Texas high school sports

 'Bathroom bill' and more

-Here is the status of some of the other controversial measures in the Texas legislature this year:
+Here is the status of some of the other controversial measures in the Texas Legislature this year:

 • Religious adoption: The House passed a bill to let adoption agencies reject potential parents on religious objections, including gays, single people and anyone of a religion objectionable to the agency.
 The Senate will consider the bill.